 All my love,

 Grace graduated high school in May, 2016 and has had a passion for writing since she was little.
 Her creative endeavors have yielded two novels, several short stories, and a nauseating number of college essays.
 Her own experience applying to ten universities senior year gave her an enlightened perspective on the college process and the ups and downs that go with it.
-She is currently taking a gap year in Norway and plans to attend George Washington University in the fall of 2017.
-Read her first gap year essay here.
+Her gap year now concluded, she is a first-year student at George Washington University.
+Read her first gap year essay here, and don’t miss her mother’s perspective: “What my daughter’s gap year taught me.”